-Bola Tinubu, APC national leader loses first son - Daily Post Nigeria — Nigeria Today
+BREAKING: APC Leader, Tinubu Loses Son - CHANNELS TELEVISION — Nigeria Today

 |

-National leader of the APC, ￼Asiwaju Ahmed Bola Tinubu has lost his first son, Jide Tinubu.
-Jide was a law graduate of the University of Liverpool, England.
-He obtained a Masters degree in Maritime Law from the University of London and was called to …

-Breaking: Bola Tinubu loses son
+Tinubu loses first son

-Asiwaju Bola Tinubu loses first son
+Tinubu loses son

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.